News For Amateur Radio Operators In And Around Hillsdale County

 Microsoft Announces End Of Support For Windows 7

 Microsoft made a commitment to provide 10 years of product support for Windows 7 when it was released on October 22, 2009.
-When this 10-year period ends, Microsoft will discontinue Windows 7 support so that we can focus our investment on supporting newer technologies and great new experiences.
+When this 10-year period ends, Microsoft will discontinue Windows 7 support to focus investment on supporting newer technologies.
 The specific end of support day for Windows 7 will be January 14, 2020.
 (Announcement and FAQ)

 CAA Head Start Picnic Volunteers Needed